theochem/gbasis/.github/pull_request_template.md

 ## Steps

-- [ ] Write a good description on what the PR does.
+- [ ] Write a good description of what the PR does.
 - [ ] Add tests for each unit of code added (e.g. function, class)
 - [ ] Update documentation
 - [ ] Squash commits that can be grouped together